-The Affordable Care Act (ACA) is a federal law that requires almost everyone in the United States to have medical coverage.
-Starting in tax year 2015, people who don't have at least a minimal level of coverage could have to pay a fine to the Internal Revenue Service (IRS).
+The Affordable Care Act (ACA) is a federal law that requires almost everyone in the United States to have medical coverage or pay a penalty.
+Starting in tax year 2015, people who did not have at least a minimal level of coverage may have had to pay a fine to the Internal Revenue Service (IRS).

 What is the 1095-A form?

-The 1095-A form is sent to consumers who purchase health insurance directly from the Health Insurance Marketplace at healthcare.gov or a state based marketplace.
-This form is sent by the Marketplace.
-If a consumer has questions or concerns about this form, they should contact the Marketplace at 1-800-318-2596.
-The Marketplace will create a ticket to resolve the issue.
-If necessary, a new form will be mailed to the consumer.
+The 1095-A form is a tax statement sent to consumers who purchase health insurance directly from the Health Insurance Marketplace at healthcare.gov or a state based marketplace.
+This form is issued by the Marketplace no later than mid-February, and may be available in your Healthcare.gov account as soon as mid-January.

 - The 1095-A is sent by the Marketplace, not the IRS or Community Health Options.

-- The 1095-A includes 2015 information for all Marketplace plans held by people in your household.
+- The 1095-A includes 2016 information for all Marketplace plans held by people in your household, including:

 What is the 1095-B form?

-The 1095-B form is sent to consumers who purchase health insurance directly from a health insurance issuer or who were covered through their employer who purchased insurance directly from a health insurance issuer or the Federal or State Small Business Marketplace.
-This form is sent by the health insurance issuer.
-Any questions related to form 1095-B should be directed to the issuer.
+The 1095-B form is sent to consumers who purchase health insurance directly from a health insurance issuer (like Community Health Options) or who were covered through their employer who purchased insurance directly from a health insurance issuer or the Federal or State Small Business Marketplace.
+This form is sent by the health insurance issuer and contains information about your health care coverage.

 What is the 1095-C form?

 Form 1095-C is sent to consumers directly from their employer.
 Most consumers in a group plan will receive this form depending on the type of insurance provided by their employer.
-Questions related to form 1095-C should be directed to the consumer’s employer.
+Questions related to form 1095-C should be directed to your employer.